-A new sculpture by Artist Barbara Grygutis is a highly visible addition to the University’s new Health Sciences Education Center
+A sculpture by Artist Barbara Grygutis is a highly visible addition to the University’s new Health Sciences Education Center

 With its focus on active, team-based learning in small-group environments, the Health Sciences Education Center (HSEC) has been designed to transform health education in Minnesota.
-The new facility offers places to connect, collaborate and communicate across disciplines.
+The facility offers places to connect, collaborate and communicate across disciplines.

-The spirit of the new facility is brought to life through art.
-A new specially commissioned sculpture was recently added to the University of Minnesota’s renowned public art collection, installed outside of the HSEC on the Twin Cities campus.
+The spirit of the facility is brought to life through art.
+A specially commissioned sculpture was added to the University of Minnesota’s renowned public art collection, installed outside of the HSEC on the Twin Cities campus.
 Dialogue, a 3D visual sculpture by Grygutis, was designed with the goal that everybody who sees it is the intended audience, and that each viewer will take away personal meaning from that experience.

 “The ability to have a conversation with people from different backgrounds is what this artwork represents,” said Grygutis.
 “I cannot imagine how important the concept of dialogue is to a health professional in this day and age, and yet it’s more universal than that.
 This artwork represents the concept of human beings really needing to talk to each other and understand their differences and how fundamental that is to our existence as human beings.”